jikamens/ansible-dnsbl-check/README.md

 The Ansible playbook uses the latter approach.
 To use the playbook, the host(s) you want to install the script on need to be listed in an inventory group called `dnsbl_check_hosts`.
 The playbook attempts to be compatible with both DEB- and RPM-based Linux distributions.

+If you end up listed in a DNSBL and there's nothing you can do about it and you don't want to keep learning about it, then create /etc/dnsbls.bad and copy the host name of the bad DNSBL from /etc/dnsbls into /etc/dnsbls.bad, and then you won't get alerted about it anymore, but if/when you _stop_ being listed in that DNSBL you'll be notified about that.

 All of the code here is pretty straightforward, so if you have any other questions the first thing to do is read the code.
 If that doesn't work, you can [start a discussion][discussions] or [create an issue][issues].

 The code lives in [GitHub][github].